 - Actively pursue alternative funding sources: Because public funding can shift with new budget priorities, and grant funding is usually time limited, active pursuit of alternative funding sources, including third-party reimbursement, is essential.
 Potential sources of funding include an expansion of services reimbursable by Medicaid and other insurers or, alternatively, a differential rate of reimbursement for school-based mental health services; Federal, State, or local government funds; district support; and private philanthropies.
 Success in obtaining alternative funding sources may require engaging public leaders and policymakers.
-Outside funding is especially important when using full-time (i.e., 12-month staff) for the school-based positions, because schools are generally in session less than 40 weeks per year.
+Outside funding is especially important when using full-time staff (i.e., 12-month staff) for the school-based positions, because schools are generally in session less than 40 weeks per year.

 - Establish an ongoing infrastructure of support inside the school: To be successful in identifying the students with unmet mental health needs and to generate a continual stream of referrals, parental consents, and collaboration with school staff, the partner school needs to provide a consistent referral coordinator, and the school leader needs to be committed to the success of the services and the program.